ncmreynolds/retroTerm/documentation/readme.md

 uint8_t columns();
 uint8_t lines();
 ```
 It should be possible to find the number of columns and number of lines the terminal has.
 The library tries to probe this by moving the cursor to 255,255 and then requesting the current position.
-The expected behaviour is it will move as far as possible and this can be used to determine the size.
+The expected behaviour from the terminal emulator is it will move as far as possible and this can be used to determine the size.
 Once this is done, the cursor will move back to its previous position.
 The `probeSize()` may take a second or so to complete, this function blocks until it receives a response or times out.

 If `probeSize()` returns true, you can be fairly sure the size has been correctly probed and can use `columns()` and `lines()` to size the output you send form this.
 If `probeSize()` returns false, the library assumes a terminal of 80 columns x 24 lines.